Knuckle Puck: Musical style

 Knuckle Puck sound has been described by AllMusic biographer James Christopher Monger as a "melodic blend of old-school punk rock and emo", compared to the likes of The Wonder Years, The Story So Far, and Rise Against.
-Copacetic has been described as emo and pop punk.
+According to Punknews.org, the band "leans to more pop side of the punk spectrum."
+The band's debut album, Copacetic, has been categorized as emo and pop punk.
 AllMusic reviewer Timothy Monger noted the album's sound "ranging from blazing, epic emo and pop-punk to slower, more contemplative fare."
 Cleveland.com reviewer Troy L. Smith noted that people who liked early 2000s pop punk albums such as Simple Plan's No Pads, No Helmets...Just Balls (2002) and New Found Glory's Sticks and Stones (2002) would enjoy Copacetic.
+AbsolutePunk observed: "In a genre that went from maligned to mall playlist and back, it’s not surprising that bands are a little bit flummoxed as to what works and what should be left in a 9th grade trapper keeper.
+Knuckle Puck, perhaps more than any of their peers, toe this line delicately. [...]
+We know that this is a band who has taken the gimmick out of being sad and made it hauntingly realistic."